FRickReich/qReset/readme.markdown

-# qReset is currently Depracted, please do not use it until it has been updated to current standards!
+# qReset is currently deprecated, please do not use it until it has been updated to current standards!